Rajpratik71/Mininet-wiki/Ideas.md

 ## Google Summer of Code Information

+**NOTE: Unfortunately we will not be participating in Google Summer of Code 2014.
+However, we may rejoin GSoC in 2015, so stay tuned!**

-Mininet is an interesting and high-impact project which is also fun to work on, and we're excited to be applying to the Google Summer Of Code (GSOC) in the hope of attracting energetic and motivated developers.
+Mininet is an interesting and high-impact project which is also fun to work on, and we're excited to be applying to the Google Summer Of Code (GSoC) in the hope of attracting energetic and motivated developers.

-**Mentoring**: A participant in GSOC would choose one or more projects and be advised by a project mentor, either one of the core [Mininet developers](https://github.com/mininet?tab=members) or another contributor to the project.
+**Mentoring**: A participant in GSoC would choose one or more projects and be advised by a project mentor, either one of the core [Mininet developers](https://github.com/mininet?tab=members) or another contributor to the project.

 **Projects**:
-We have identified a wide variety of potential GSOC projects for Mininet, and the current, detailed list is available at the Ideas page on the Mininet wiki at http://github.com/mininet/mininet/wiki/Ideas
+We have identified a wide variety of potential GSoC projects for Mininet, and the current, detailed list is available at the Ideas page on the Mininet wiki at http://github.com/mininet/mininet/wiki/Ideas

 Projects are grouped by complexity/difficulty as well as whether we have starter code.
 The project(s) will be selected by agreement between the potential mentor(s) and participant(s), based on participant interest, experience and knowledge, as well as project impact, project difficulty, and mentor availability and interest.